liquidvotingio/api/README.md

 A VotingResult is calculated taking the votes and their different weights into account.
 This is a resource the API exposes as a possible `subscription`, for real-time updates over Phoenix Channels.

-The syntax for this, and for all other queries and mutations, can be seen below the setup.
+The syntax for this, and for all other queries and mutations, can be seen following the setup.

 ## Local setup